 If you take other things that are not sleep-related, to your bedroom, you will make it difficult to fall asleep, which will make it hard to wake up the following morning.

-To disengage from your work and other distraction at the end of the day, consider taking an evening walk.
+To disengage from your work and other distractions at the end of the day, consider taking an evening walk.
 This will also help you clear your mind and think about what you have accomplished and slowly reach the state of sleepiness.

 Clean up your home in the evening